genevate/style_guides/business/interviewee.md

 - Be relaxed.
 It's a two-way street - You're interviewing the company too!
 - Be inquisitive.
 Do your homework and ask lots of questions.
 Everyone loves to talk about themselves - Use that to your advantage.
 Questions to ask:
+  - Salary:
+    - Before starting the interview process ensure you know what salary you desire and what the company can afford.
+Knowing this upfront avoids wasting time for you and company in an interview process that might have been mismatched to begin with.
   - Work/Life Balance:
     - How are remote employees supported?
         - How many founders/leaders work remotely?